DieikRamos/flower-workflow/readme.md

 ---

 This README provides an overview of the Flower project, its main components, and basic usage instructions.
+It also includes information about the built-in actions, how to extend Flower with custom actions, and how to integrate it with FastAPI.
 You may want to expand on certain sections, add examples of schema files, or include more detailed API documentation depending on the intended audience and the complexity of your project.